 - 1 Meyer lemon, or more to taste (see notes)

 - Pinch salt, plus more to taste

-- 1 cup neutral-flavored oil, such as sunflower, safflower, or grapeseed
+- 1 cup neutral-flavored oil, such as sunflower, safflower, or grapeseed (see notes)

-- 2 garlic cloves, pressed through a garlic press or minced
+- 2 garlic cloves, pressed through a garlic press or minced (optional)

-- Freshly ground white pepper to taste
+- Freshly ground pepper, ideally white pepper, to taste

-Stir in the lemon zest, lemon juice, and garlic.
-Add the remaining oil a few drops at a time, whisking constantly.
-Add more lemon zest and/or juice, more salt, and white pepper to taste.
+Stir in the lemon zest, remaining lemon juice, and garlic, if using (bottom right below).
+Add more juice, more salt, and white pepper to taste.
 (You can keep the mayonnaise for about a week, storing it covered in the refrigerator.)

 NOTES A regular lemon will work too, but since it will be more acidic, taste before adding the second tablespoon of juice.